 - It will take some technical skills to learn the 2 programming languages

 - Will result in a website that might not look that professional, but will demonstrate your skills and dedication.
 If you want your HTML website online with a live URL, you have to buy a domain and hosting.
-Otherwise, your website will work locally off of a USB or file folder.
+I recommend using BlueHost for hosting as its the cheapest and the most beginner-friendly platform.
+Otherwise, your website will work locally off of a USB or file folder. if opened through a web browser.

 HTML and CSS are the basic programming languages of any website.
 When I first learned HTML and CSS, it was a very fun rewarding experience.
 In fact, I had learned it to make a website about the Peregrine Falcon for a school project myself.